jimburton/huffman-java/README.md

 ![Fixed and variable length codes](etc/images/codes.png)

+It should be clear that in order to decode a stream of variable-length codes, no code should be a prefix of any other.
-We can create these variable-length codes using a binary tree (not a search tree).
-In a Huffman Tree the leaves contain the data, a character and its frequency.
+We can create the variable-length codes using a binary tree (not a search tree) called a *Huffman Tree*.
+In a Huffman Tree the leaves contain the data, which is a character and its frequency.
 Internal nodes are labelled with the combined frequencies of their children.